 Is this your next big thing?

 If your goal is to become a mobile developer, then my suggestion would be to choose a native approach.
 This is very personal, though.
-I am an iOS developer and I wouldn't want it any other way.
-By focusing on one platform (iOS, tvOS, watchOS, and OS X), I have the time to become very familiar with the platform.
+I am an iOS developer and I like it this way; I think Apple is disrupting the mobile development field, and it gives you a lot of tools as a developer.
+By focusing on one platform, in my case, iOS, tvOS, watchOS, and macOS, I have the time to become very familiar with the platform.
 This is an important aspect of mobile development if you want to create compelling applications and a great user experience.

 If you were expecting a clear-cut answer, then I may have disappointed you.
-If you haven't made up your mind yet, then I suggest to give some of the options I listed a try.
-Play around with Cordova or take a quick course about Swift and see how you like it.
+If you haven't made up your mind yet, then I suggest giving some of the options I listed a try.
+Play around with Cordova or take a learn about Swift and see how you like it.
 Don't take the easiest or quickest path to your goal.
 Make sure you also enjoy the journey because that's where the fun is.

 If you already know what approach is the best for you, then you may want to speed up the development of your next application with some of these iOS and Android templates.
 Check them out on Envato Market: